Skip to main content Skip to navigation Skip to Banner Skip to Services Skip to footer

 Increased High-Tide Flooding Is Anticipated

 Significant property damage was suffered by almost all of South Carolina from Hurricane Helene.
-Charleston, SC has been experiencing an increase in flooding events, with high-tide flooding rising from roughly two days per year in 1950 to 25 days per year by 2014.
+Some coastal areas of the state have been experiencing an increase in flooding events, with high-tide flooding rising from roughly two days per year in 1950 to 25 days per year by 2014.
 Predictions suggest high-tide floods will reach 60 days per year by 2051.
 Preparing for bad weather is a critical step, especially since regular home insurance excludes coverage for flooding.

 What Can Flood Insurance Protect Against?